d-morrison/IntroStatActivities/08-RG-2cat-simulation.Rmd

 #### Notes {-}

-In a randomization test involving two categorical variables, how many cards will you need and how will the cards be labeled?
+In a randomization test involving two categorical variables,

+\rgi how many cards will you need and how will the cards be labeled?
 \rgs

-Why, in the randomization test, are the cards all shuffled together and randomly dealt into two new groups?
+\rgi Why, in the randomization test, are the cards all shuffled together and randomly dealt into two new groups?
 \rgs

-After shuffling, how many cards are dealt into each pile?
+\rgi After shuffling, how many cards are dealt into each pile?
 \rgs

-To create a single bootstrap resample for two categorical variables, how many cards will you need and how will the cards be labeled?
+To create a single bootstrap resample for two categorical variables,

+\rgi how many cards will you need and how will the cards be labeled?
 \rgs

-What is done with the cards once they are labeled?
+\rgi What is done with the cards once they are labeled?
 \rgs

 Interpretations of confidence level must include: